PennyLaneAI/pennylane/doc/tutorials.rst

 Plugins and hybrid computation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Plugins allow PennyLane to interact with a variety of quantum simulators and hardware.
-It also allows the user to run hybrid computations that combine different plugins and interfaces.
-The following tutorials showcase some examples in this regard.
+The following
+tutorials show how to combine different plugins and interfaces for hybrid quantum-classical
+computations.

 .. toctree::
     :hidden: